Does EU REACH Apply to Your Company?

 Yes.

-If you recover a chemical substance from waste and place it on the market in quantities of 1 tonne or more per year, REACH obligations may apply unless specific exemptions are met.
+If you recover a chemical from waste and place it on the market in quantities of 1 tonne or more per year, REACH may apply unless a specific exemption exists.

-Some substances are partially or fully exempt from REACH, including:
+Some substances are partly or fully exempt, such as:

 Radioactive substances